Placeholder-Software/wasmbox/docs/reference/editor/import.md

 ## 6. Code Generation

 If `Generate C# Wrapper Code` is ticked a script will be generated which wraps up the WASM module in a C# accessor.
 This handles many of the "low level" details of interacting with a WASM module.

-**todo: link to code gen docs**
+See [this documentation](../code/codegeneration.md) for details on generated wrapper code.

 :::caution